 Produced as part of the 30 for 30 series from ESPN Films, O.J.: Made in America premiered at the 2016 Sundance Film Festival and aired as a five-part miniseries on ABC.
-Following a screening of O.J.: Made in America Part 1, director Ezra Edelman joined Jennifer Holt (Professor of Film and Media Studies at UCSB) and Steven Secular (PhD Student at the Department of Film and Media Studies at UCSB) for a Q&A discussion addressing both the screening and the series as a whole.
+Following a screening of O.J.: Made in America Part 1, Director Ezra Edelman joined Jennifer Holt (Professor of Film & Media Studies at UCSB) and Steven Secular (PhD Student at the Department of Film & Media Studies at UCSB) for a Q&A discussion addressing both the screening and the series as a whole.

 Ezra Edelman is an award-winning filmmaker.
 In 2014, he directed two films, Requiem for the Big East and The Opposition, which aired as part of ESPN’s acclaimed 30-for-30 documentary series.